chabala/pi-pico-serial-web-api/README.md

 To start, I made a basic serial endpoint, that would allow me to construct links to send specific command codes to the serial port.
 All commands are eight characters, which is nice and uniform.
-The only wrinkle is that their protocol specifies two characters that are very annoying for URLS, spaces and question marks.
+The only wrinkle is that their protocol specifies two characters that are very annoying for URLs, spaces and question marks.
 I elect to munge hyphens for spaces and `Q` for `?`, luckily neither `Q` nor `-` are used in any of the commands, so it's easy to unmunge them in code prior to sending.